Mathieu-CS/nyr_the_last_stand/index.markdown

 ## Combat & Game mechanics

-With easy and intuitive movement, Nyr: The Last Stand offers the player great manoeuvrability.
+With easy and intuitive movement, Nyr: The Last Stand offers the player great maneuverability.
 Only a click is needed to move the player.
 Only a click is needed to fight your way through waves of unrelenting enemies.

 By clicking on I or tab, you can open your inventory and see the items you collected through the adventure.